Volkswagen's CEO to step aside at Skoda, Seat -source

-Volkswagen (VOWG_p.DE) boss Herbert Diess is stepping down as head of the supervisory boards at subsidiaries Seat and Skoda to focus on building up a stronger software-development team, a person familiar with the mattersaid on Thursday.
+BERLIN (Reuters) -Volkswagen boss Herbert Diess is stepping down as head of the supervisory boards at subsidiaries Seat and Skoda to focus on building up a stronger software-development team, a person familiar with the matter said on Thursday.

 Volkswagen declined to comment.